Dash0 Raises $110M Series B at $1B Valuation

 ]);

-But some context applies to more than a single log line.
-Consider a function that makes several log calls during its execution: you likely want every one of those calls to include the entity ID being processed, not just the first one.
+However, not all context is tied to a single log statement.
+Imagine a function that processes an order and emits several log entries along the way.
+You would likely want every one of those entries to include the same order_id, not just the first one.

 Built-in processors